 The Georgetown Texas Area Car Club (GTACC) was founded in 2005 by five Georgetown car enthusiasts who were simply looking for a vehicle (pun intended) to get together with other enthusiasts, have fun, and share their passion for antique and classic cars with communities in the central Texas area.

-They probably never imagined that, years later, their informal gatherings would grow into an active and community-oriented club with almost one hundred members and an even larger number of vehicles.
+They probably never imagined that, years later, their informal gatherings would grow into an active and community-oriented club with more than one hundred members and an even larger number of vehicles.